justinbrianhwang/Computer-science-Project/README.md

-# Computer Theory
+# Computer science project

-A repository for organizing and sharing key theoretical concepts and principles in computer science.
+A repository for computer science project.

 ## Projects